Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Step 5: Second Rise (Proofing)

-• How to do it: Generously dust the bottom of your Dutch oven with cornmeal, or line it with non-stick parchment paper to prevent sticking.
-Gently place the dough inside (see tip below).
+• After shaping, your dough needs to rise again.
+To do so, generously dust the bottom of your Dutch oven with cornmeal, or line with non-stick parchment paper to prevent sticking.
+Gently place the dough inside (see tip below)

 Step 6: Score The Dough

-• Right before baking, make a shallow slash down the center of the dough, about 2–3 inches long.
-This helps the steam to escape and allows the bread to expand or “bloom” in the oven.
+• Right before the dough goes into the oven, make a shallow slash down the center of the dough, about 2-3 inches long.
+Use a sharp serrated knife, paring knife or bread lame.
+This lets the steam escape, and allows the bread to “bloom” or expand in the oven.

 Sourdough bread in the oven

-Step 7: Bake The Sourdough Bread
+Step 7: Bake The Bread

 Sourdough bread on a wire cooling rack wrapped in a gray linen towel